A look at drug use by our ancestors

 India – Cannabis resin

 Tobacco isn’t native to India and due to the hot climate, any freshly cut plants don’t last for very long.
 Cannabis on the other hand is native to India and is very common throughout the country.
-A form of resin called Charas has been used across the country for well over 2,000 years, and was even sold legally up until 1980 until the USA put pressure on them to make it illegal.
+A form of resin called Charas has been used across the country for well over 2,000 years and was even sold legally up until 1980 when the USA put pressure on them to make it illegal.
 When made into resin form, it can be stored for a long time while keeping its potency and was taken by either eating it or smoking it in the large Hookah pipes still used in the country today.

 (One of the most popular drugs in India today, cannabis resin has been used for a very long time)